dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

     Key Usage is `Digital Signature`, `Certificate Sign`, and `CRL Sign`

-Next: Create the Intermediate Certificate
+Next: Create the Intermediate Certificate for signing Server Certificates

+or

+Next: Create the Signing Certificate for signing Client Certificates